-Agnico Eagle conducts business in regions where human rights laws are respected and promoted and is committed to upholding fundamental human rights as defined in the United Nations Universal Declaration of Human Rights.
+Agnico Eagle conducts business in regions where human rights laws are respected and promoted and is committed to upholding fundamental human rights as defined in the United Nations (UN) Universal Declaration of Human Rights.
 This includes providing assurance that Agnico Eagle's operations will not support, benefit, or contribute to unlawful armed conflict, human rights abuses, or breaches of international humanitarian law.
-Agnico Eagle reports on overall implementation of these matters through MAC's Towards Sustainable Mining (TSM) annual progress report, the Voluntary Principles on Security and Human Rights (VPs) annual report, and the World Gold Council Conflict-Free Gold Assurance Report.
+Agnico Eagle reports on overall implementation of these matters through the Mining Association of Canada's (MAC) Towards Sustainable Mining (TSM) annual progress report, the Voluntary Principles on Security and Human Rights (VPs) annual report, and the World Gold Council (WGC) Conflict-Free Gold Assurance Report.